“Welcome to Jordan” the Jordanian kids on board the bus told me with a smile on their faces.

 If you’re a female solo traveler, you have absolutely nothing to fear while in Jordan and trust me, you’ll have the time of your life!

-Practical information about travel to Jordan in 2015
+Practical information about travel to Jordan

 Jordan is a fairly small country in terms of size and its best explored from South to North (or vice-versa).
 If you’re coming by air, your entry point will be most likely Amman (if you’re coming by land/sea to Aqaba, you can ask for the ASEZA visa which is free of charge).